KelvinPompey-40718390/sem-project-group6/use-cases/use-case-17.md

-# USE CASE: #26
+# USE CASE: 17 Generate a report to show all the capital cities in the world organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-A user queries the system to generate a report to show the population of the world.
+As a user I want to view all the capital cities in the world organised by largest population to smallest.

 ### Scope